ioBroker/ioBroker.sayit/README.md

 - *Windows engine* - the text will be played by windows, where the sayIt adapter runs.
 For this will be used windows text to speech engine, that should be preconfigured by user.
 You can check [here](http://windows.microsoft.com/en-us/windows/setting-speech-options#1TC=windows-7) how to setup it.

 - *Sonos* - play text on sonos device.
+Be sure the Web Adapter is enabled.
+It is required to enable SONOS to read the generated mp3 files.

 To enable the text to speech on RaspberryPI or linux system call one time following command ```sudo apt-get -y install mpg321``` to install mpg321.